HadySalhab/Dev-Notes/Web Dev/css/general-css.md

 ### Main Ingredient

-- Fuild Grid : all layout elements are sized in relative unites: % , rem...
+- Fuild Grid : all layout elements are sized in relative unites: % , rem...(Float layouts,Flexbox,CSS Grid)
 - Flexible Images: all images should be sized using relative unites
 - Media queries